 Larry Killip has been in the music industry for a long time and a member of many groups, some of which are mentioned below.
-He is still actively playing today.
 He started out in 1965 with a group of school friends in a band called Zarks.
 In 1968 they changed their name to Omnibus.
 When that group disbanded in 1971, Larry and Denis Winters, who had played drums in both of those groups, formed a new group called Denver.

 When Humble Pie disbanded in 1968, Barry Gill went to Australia.
 He returned to Auckland in 1971 and joined his brother Graham, who had earlier been with the Dallas Four, and they teamed up with Larry and Denis in Denver.
 Larry was on lead guitar and Denis 'Tub' Winters, continued on drums.
 Barry played bass and Graham played rhythm guitar.
 Denver gigged at the Montmartre, but only lasted about three months before disbanding.